gammasim/simtools/docs/source/databases.md

 * starts a container with the image and initialize a new database
 * add a user with 'readWrite' role

-Note that (for unknown reason) the script needs to be executed twice.

 ### Filling the local database instance

 #### Option 1: Fill local database from remote DB dump